googlefonts/how-to-hint-variable-fonts/README.md

 VTT’s Autohinter generates the code for composites glyphs containing a reference, _(in VTT the Glyph ID number)_ to the original glyphs as well as additional positioning or offset code.

-Let’s take a look at the glyf program code for the ‘Eacute’ as output by the VTT Autohinter. **Note:** The Visual hinting tools cannot be used to generate code for composite glyphs and any additional editing that is needed, is done in the TrueType (‘glyf’ program) instructions (`ctrl + 2`).
+Let’s take a look at the ‘glyf’ program code for the ‘Eacute’ as output by the VTT Autohinter. **Note:** The Visual hinting tools cannot be used to generate code for composite glyphs and any additional editing that is needed, is done in the TrueType (‘glyf’ program) instructions (`ctrl + 2`).
 A composite glyph may contain further hinting instructions, for example, to position the accent correctly for smaller sizes at lower resolutions.
 See section on Positioning Accents.

 **Capital E acute, Unicode 0xc9, Glyph ID 139**